 On October 21, 2015, the Board of Directors of the Company approved non-employee director compensation of \$25,000 each annually, to be paid quarterly half in cash and half in common stock, beginning September 1, 2015.
 The number of shares to be issued each quarter is calculated based upon the closing price of the common stock on the last day of each fiscal quarter as reported by the OTCQX.
-The Company issued an aggregate of 44,118 shares of common stock to its non-employee directors during the four month period ended June 30, 2017.
+The Company issued 53,196 and 97,314 shares of common stock to its non-employee directors during the three and seven month period ended September 30, 2017, respectively.

-As of June 30, 2017, the Company issued an aggregate of 13,555 shares of common stock to Dr. Fred Ma, its Chief Medical Officer, under the terms of his employment agreement.

-The following table provides information regarding repurchases by the Company of its common stock during the three month period ended June 30, 2017:
+The Company issued 42,553 and 56,108 shares of common stock to Dr. Fred Ma, its Chief Medical Officer, under the terms of his employment agreement, during the three and seven month period ended September 30, 2017, respectively.